Climate and Average Weather Year Round in Washington, D.C. Washington, D.C.; United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.9 months, from April 28 to August 23, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is June 23, with an average of 6.9 kWh.
+The brightest month of the year in Washington, D.C. is June, with an average of 6.8 kWh.

 The darker period of the year lasts for 3.1 months, from November 6 to February 9, with an average daily incident shortwave energy per square meter below 3.0 kWh.
-The darkest day of the year is December 24, with an average of 2.0 kWh.
+The darkest month of the year in Washington, D.C. is December, with an average of 2.1 kWh.

 The topography within 2 miles of Washington, D.C. contains only modest variations in elevation, with a maximum elevation change of 197 feet and an average elevation above sea level of 43 feet.
 Within 10 miles also contains only modest variations in elevation (482 feet).
 Within 50 miles contains only modest variations in elevation (1,909 feet).